corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/nodes/developing/durable-streams/implement-server/implement-server.md

 * How many elements the client should receive.
 * How long the call may wait (block) on the server side for elements to become available.

-Therefore, you must use these parameters when creating the HTTP-RPC server side implementation.
+You must use these parameters when creating the HTTP-RPC server side implementation.

 For this client side interface:
 ```kotlin